Sustainable Packaging at Nestlé Canada

 However, to tackle the plastic waste crisis we know that our commitments to make our packaging recyclable or reusable alone are not enough.

 We are determined to reduce our use of single-use plastics, by introducing reusable packaging, new delivery systems and innovative business models everywhere we operate and sell our products.
 Building on our commitment, we will reduce the use of virgin plastics by one third by 2025.
-We are on track to reduce the use of virgin plastic by one third by 2025, having already reduced 8% globally by 2021.
+We are on track to reduce the use of virgin plastic by one third by 2025, having already reduced 14.9% globally as of 2023.

-In early 2020, we announced an investment of up to CHF 2 billion to lead the shift from virgin plastics to food-grade recycled plastics, and to accelerate the development of innovative packaging solutions.
+In early 2020, we announced an investment of up to CHF 2 billion, globally, to lead the shift from virgin plastics to food-grade recycled plastics, and to accelerate the development of innovative packaging solutions.

 Collaboration and collective action are vital for transforming how packaging is managed at end of life, particularly if we are to advance the circular economy.
 Recognizing this, we opened the Institute of Packaging Sciences in 2019 to enable us to accelerate our efforts to bring functional, safe and environmentally friendly packaging solutions to the market and to address the global challenge of plastic packaging waste.